arangodb/docs/3.11/foxx-reference-modules-queues.md

   * **name**: `string`

-    Name of the script that will be invoked.
+    Name of the script to invoke.

   * **mount**: `string`